janbarari/gradle-analytics-plugin/docs/setup.md

 To set up the plugin in your project, follow the below instructions:

 ### <strong>Step 1</strong>
-Make sure your project uses Git VCS.
+Make sure your project uses Git VCS and Gradle version `6.1+`.
 !!!
 Note ""

     Gradle Analytics Plugin uses Git terminal to get the branch names and latest HEAD commit hash.